bdiallo10/github-lesson/github-lab-answers.md

 What command do you use to change your files back to how they were after a commit? git reset Why is it important to use -- when changing files back to a previous state? because you realize that you want to discard changes.
 Why might you want to reset your files back to a previous commit?
 You commited changes that you did not want to commit.

+COMMIT 3

+What command do you use to create a branch? git branch (name of your branc) will create a branch for you.
+What command do you use to use a different branch? git checkout and git branch both can be use to switch branches.
+Why would you want to use a branch other than the default master?
+Having a different branch is just preference.
+You can always create new folders for organization purposes or different branch to keep your stuff organize.